MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/smbv1-not-installed-by-default-in-windows.md

 - Because the Computer Browser service relies on SMBv1, the service is uninstalled if the SMBv1 client or server is uninstalled.
 This means that Explorer Network can no longer display Windows computers through the legacy NetBIOS datagram browsing method.
 - SMBv1 can still be reinstalled in all editions of Windows 10 and Windows Server 2016.

-SMBv1 has the following additional behaviors in Windows 10 starting in version 1809 (RS5).
-All other behaviors from version 1709 still apply:

-- Windows 10 Pro no longer contains the SMBv1 client by default after a clean installation.
+Starting in Windows 10, version 1809 (RS5), Windows 10 Pro no longer contains the SMBv1 client by default after a clean installation.
+All other behaviors from version 1709 still apply.
-- In Windows 10 Enterprise, Windows 10 Education, and Windows 10 Pro for Workstations an administrator can activate automatic removal of SMBv1 by turning on the "SMB 1.0/CIFS Automatic Removal" feature.

   > [!NOTE]
   > Windows 10, version 1803 (RS4) Pro handles SMBv1 in the same manner as Windows 10, version 1703 (RS2) and Windows 10, version 1607 (RS1).
 This issue was fixed in Windows 10, version 1809 (RS5).
 You can still uninstall SMBv1 manually.
 However, Windows will not automatically uninstall SMBv1 after 15 days in the following scenarios:
+  >

-- You do a clean install of Windows 10, version 1803.
+  > - You do a clean install of Windows 10, version 1803.
-- You upgrade Windows 10, version 1607 or Windows 10, version 1703 to Windows 10, version 1803 directly without first upgrading to Windows 10, version 1709.
+  > - You upgrade Windows 10, version 1607 or Windows 10, version 1703 to Windows 10, version 1803 directly without first upgrading to Windows 10, version 1709.

 If you try to connect to devices that support only SMBv1, or if these devices try to connect to you, you may receive one of the following errors messages: